I don’t believe there are any quick fixes when it comes to life problems, especially not significant ones.

 - Can you empathize with your younger self?
 Can you understand that any healthy person would have responded the same way to those circumstances?

-- What action can you take now to change how you feel and move yourself closer to a desired outcome?
+- What action can you take now to change how you feel and move closer to your desired outcome?

 - If there is no action you can take, what affirmations or beliefs can you work on conditioning yourself to that are helpful and productive?